agupta13/arpitgupta.github.io/_pages/about.md

 systems that solve the real-world problems at the intersection of networking, security, and machine learning.
-Specifically, I am interested in developing **self-driving networks** that use **programmable data planes** and **machine learning** to provide highly *available*, *reliable*, *performant* and *secure* network connectivity at *lower costs* to **under-served** communities.
+Specifically, I am interested in developing **self-driving networks** that use **programmable data planes** and **machine learning** to provide highly available, reliable, performant and secure network connectivity at *lower costs* to **under-served** communities.

-I regularly work with different industry partners, such as Microsoft Research, Verizon, ViaSat, ATT, Intel, Ookla, etc., on problems related to development and deployment of ML-based artifacts for networking.
+I work with different industry partners, such as Microsoft Research, Tencent, Verizon, ViaSat, ATT, Intel, Ookla, etc., on problems related to development and deployment of ML-based artifacts for networking.

 Please find more details about my current research [here](https://sites.cs.ucsb.edu/~arpitgupta/research/).